Mount Cotton

 What is the weighted average housing cost based on tenure mix in the suburb of Mount Cotton?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,691.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,691.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,100/month, and renters paying $2,057/month.

 How affordable is housing in the suburb of Mount Cotton relative to local incomes?